fevangelista/Quantum-Chemistry-Foundations/README.md

 # Quantum Chemistry Foundations

 **Content**: A step-by-step introduction to quantum chemistry concepts and writing scientific software.
-It assumes basic Python knowledge and some exposure to computational chemistry.

 **Target audience**: Anyone interested in learning more about quantum chemistry.

-**Prerequisites**: Quantum mechanics and some knowledge of Python programming.
+**Prerequisites**: Basic Python knowledge and some exposure to quantum mechanics or physical chemistry.

 **Author**: Francesco A. Evangelista